TemitopeOladokun/Days-of-Intel-AI/README.md

 Continued with my course.
 Covered a lot today

 Think out loud: Can we say "INTEL" is an abbreviation for "INTELLIGENCE"?

+## DAY 10: 22/02/2020
+1. Types of Computer Vision
+2. How to deploy an edge app
+3. Working with pre-trained data
+4. Wrapped  up Lesson 2 and started Leesson 3